inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/other-hazards.rst

 30. Notice the difference between the first **people** layer and the second, the second one has a source of AsiaPop rescale, keep this in mind for the next step.
 31. In the **How many** drop box pick the top **people**.
 32. :guilabel:`Use` the Pan Map tool to move the map slightly.
-(click hold and slightly move the mouse - this is just to reset the extent)
+(:guilabel:`click hold and slightly move the mouse` - this is just to reset the extent)

 Memory usage warning
 --------------------